crownsedge/wildonaldson.me/resume/index.md

 layout: page
 title: Resume
 header-title: "It's just a curriculum vitae."
-gpa: 3.43
+gpa: 3.32
 ---

-<p class="message">Just want the PDF?
-All you need to do is <a href="/resume/William Donaldson - Resume.pdf">click here.</a></p>
+<p class="message">Want a PDF? <a href="/resume/Wil Donaldson - Resume.pdf">Click here.</a></p>

 ## Summary

-I create innovative, music-oriented radio programming with an aim to entrance listeners and further the progress of radio as a creative medium.
+For six years, I created innovative, music-oriented radio programming with an aim to entrance listeners and further the progress of radio as a creative medium.
 With my radio show, Drifts, I have worked with numerous musicians to promote their works and spread the music I love to a fanbase of hundreds of listeners.
 At Sirius XM, I spent time working as an intern in their classical music department, and am familiar with their content management system Dalet.

 ## Education